FailAcademy/learning/web-dev-foundation/_slides/01-html-css/05-version-control-slides.md

 ---
 class: center, middle

+.large[
-### With great power also comes great responsibility...
+   With great power also comes great responsibility...
+]

 ---
 class: center, middle

+.large[
-### But where do I find the "command line"?
+   But where do I find the command line?
+]

 ---

 # Command Line Apps

 - On a Mac you can use the built-in Terminal app or download [iTerm2](https://www.iterm2.com/)
-- On Windows, you'll want to have a console emulator like [cmder](http://gooseberrycreative.com/cmder) installed
+- On Windows, you'll want to have a console emulator like Git Shell installed (there are some limitations)

 ---
 template: inverse